Below is a list of the questions we are most frequently asked by guests before booking dog sledding trips.

 Where are you located?

 We are a Huntsville area based company (3 hours North of Toronto).
 For our trips however we will meet you at the trailhead.
-For all of our trips in Algonquin Park, we will meet you at the trailhead to the Sunday Lake Dog Sled Trail system.
-This is located at kilometre 35 in Algonquin Park (directions will be sent to you upon registration for the trip).
+Directions will be sent to you upon registration for the trip.
 For all other trips, the meeting place may vary and directions will be provided upon registration.

 Do you offer half or single day trips?